FNALLPC/machine-learning-hats/README.md

 git clone https://github.com/FNALLPC/machine-learning-hats machine-learning-hats-2021
 ```

-Now, in your directory tab, there should be a new directory called `machine-learning-hats`.
+Now, in your directory tab, there should be a new directory called `machine-learning-hats-2021`.
 All of the tutorials and exercises are in there.
 Start by clicking on [`0-setup-libraries.ipynb`](0-setup-libraries.ipynb) and running it.
 Please note that the first cell may take up to 20 minutes to run.

 Now close this notebook by clicking on `File->Close and Halt`.
 Click the "New" button again.
 You should see a new kernal called `machine-learning-hats-2021`.
 If you do not, refresh the page and look again.